In an identity meanings set the agenda.

 From all this we may learn that there are two races of men in the world, but only these two – the “race” of the decent man, and the “race” of the indecent man.
 Both are found everywhere; they penetrate into all groups in society.
 No group consists entirely of decent or indecent people. ~ Viktor Frankl ~

+The dictionary defines meaningful as full of meaning, significance, purpose or value; purposeful; significant.
 In MPP theory and method, the meaningful builds, enhances, and points to what is significant and beneficial.
 Acting in a meaningful way intends to honor, respect, exalt, validate, and value something and someone.
 For instance, you probably believe that your country’s flag is meaningful because of what it represents – the kinship with fellow citizens, the country’s history, its language, culture and traditions – all which have a special significance in the flag’s colors.
 You would also agree that for some individuals serving and doing good to others is meaningful.
 This is consistent with psychological literature where meaningfulness is defined “as a generally positive or beneficial outcome for individuals and organizations.”[x]
-In contrast, the meaningless is something or someone we could consider useless, trivial, worthless, insignificant, as well as having low value.
+Pratt and Ashforth state, “By ‘meaningful,’ we mean that the work and/or its context are perceived by its practitioners to be, at minimum, purposeful and significant” (Pratt and Ashforth, 2003).
+In contrast, the dictionary defines meaningless as without meaning, significance, purpose, or value purposeless; insignificant.
+In logoteleology, the meaningless is something or someone we could consider useless, trivial, worthless, insignificant, as well as having low value.
 If we consider and contrast the photos previously referenced above, you can appraise from both options which signifies a meaningful behavior and which a meaningless conduct.

 The logotherapist makes us aware of a choice of attitudes, which in turn open up meanings in situations of unavoidable suffering that in itself are meaningless. ~ Joseph B. Fabry